Rug

 Download 1800 Pixels JPEG Image.

 Leverage the high resolution of this 1800-pixel image for detailed, vibrant prints.
 At 300 DPI, it's ideal for up to 6 inches; at 150 DPI, it scales beautifully to 12 inches.
 Download watermark-free, high-res images with your press credentials, or opt for an immediate low-res download.
-For attribution details, see the Image Credits Section.
+Consult the Image Credits Section for information on photo credits.

 Hana Mitsui Pixel Weave Monalisa